archansel/TimeSense/TimeSenseExample/README.md

 #### Constant

-`TSRule.Name`
 By default there are four rules constants that already defined in the library:
 - `TS_RULE_NAME_MORNING`, 04:00 <= T < 11:00
 - `TS_RULE_NAME_AFTERNOON`, 11:00 <= T < 17:00
 - `TS_RULE_NAME_EVENING`, 17:00 <= T < 21:00
 - `TS_RULE_NAME_NIGHT`, 21:00 <= T < 04:00

-TSRuleName object constant basically is a `String` so developer can define another string as a rule using `TSRule.Name` object.

 #### Construction

-Quite easy to create TSRule object, just use its object constructor that accept three parameters: name (TSRule.Name), start time (Date), and end time (Date).
+Quite easy to create TSRule object, just use its object constructor that accept three parameters: name (String), start time (Date), and end time (Date).
 `TSRule rule = new TSRule(ruleName, startTime, endTime);`

 Aside from its default constructor, we provide a fast way to generate each default rules.
 ```
     TSRule.morning();
     TSRule.afternoon();